davidlamys/SPWeatherApp/README.md

 Wondering about:
 - Tradeoffs between reusability vs readibility.
 I used typealias for "Item" but the code feels less readible over time
+- Is having a dataProvider layer here an overkill?
+There is no logic for offline mode per se.
+Might have been better off without a dataProvider.